The 7 Healthiest Beverages (Other Than Water)

 Hot chocolate definitely isn't a "healthy" substitute for water, but if you're looking to drink something warm and nourishing, it can have certain benefits.

 6. Ginger Tea

 Like her majesty green tea before it, ginger tea is a great way to flavor water with added boosts.
 Ginger is an excellent natural remedy for all tummy troubles.
-It has been promoted as a way to sooth an upset stomach, relieve motion sickness and pregnancy related nausea, and ease digestion.
+It has been promoted as a way to soothe an upset stomach, relieve motion sickness and pregnancy-related nausea, and ease digestion.

 If this sounds like something you might enjoy, brew a cup of fresh ginger tea yourself by steeping one or two thin slices of fresh gingerroot in a cup of hot water.
 Spoon in a little honey if the resulting brew turns out to be on the spicy side.

 Agua fresca — "fresh water," in Spanish — is a classic drink in Mexico that's basically water with fruits or vegetables blended in it.
 Think of it as a smoothie version of a La Croix, minus the bubbles.

 "This is a fantastic way to make a refreshing beverage without additional added sweeteners, artificial colors, or preservatives," Mancella says.
 She recommends cucumber agua fresca (there's that spa water again!) as a way to get more nutrients and flavor into a cup of H2O.
 "Cucumbers are high in potassium, which is an electrolyte that helps to regulate our blood pressure.
 This is likely the lowest sugar option and can even be combined with honeydew melon for a flavor twist.
 Honeydew melon is about 90% water and contains electrolytes, such as potassium, magnesium, sodium and calcium."